MrLadipo/vaultiguard/Readme.md

-# Shalomium Monitoring WebApp (VaultiGuard) – Group Technical Challenge (CIL Academy)
+# Shalomium Monitoring WebApp (VaultiGuard)

-The task was divided into two parts
+The project was divided into two parts

 ## Part 1